pinobatch/pently/docs/bytecode.md

 Each note or rest is OR'd with a duration, or the number of rows to wait after the note is played.
-The durations are in fractions of a 16-row "whole note", following standard practice for describing durations in U.S. and Canadian English, most other Germanic languages, Chinese, and Greek.
+The durations are in fractions of a 16-row "[whole note]", following standard practice for describing durations in U.S. and Canadian English, most other Germanic languages, Chinese, and Greek.
 Available durations are 𝅘𝅥𝅯 sixteenth (default, 1 row), 𝅘𝅥𝅮 eighth (`|D_8`, 2 rows), 𝅘𝅥 quarter (`|D_4`,